Election 2024: Can you take a selfie with your ballot? It depends on state

 But social media wasn’t around when many if not all the rules went into effect.

 It also comes down to generational habits.
 Younger voters are part of the social media or “selfie” generation and share almost everything online.
-The want to tell friends, family and the world that they voted.
-Organizations also use selfies to help “get out the vote” and encourage participation in the process by appealing to younger generations, the NCSL said.
+They want to tell friends, family and the world that they voted.

-Some laws that prohibit ballot selfies have been challenged in federal court saying that it was against a voter’s First Amendment right to free speech to prohibit a ballot selfie.
+Some laws that prohibit ballot selfies have been challenged in federal court, saying that it was against a voter’s First Amendment right to free speech to prohibit a ballot selfie.
 The court ruled that the New Hampshire law was unconstitutional and since the state could not prove that a ballot selfie led to vote buying coercion or fraud, it could not be restricted, considering it political speech, the NCSL said.
 To get around the ruling, some states prohibit the use of cameras or recording devices within a certain area surrounding a voting poll effectively outlawing selfies or any photos of voting.

 So, what can you do instead of a selfie?